opnsense/docs/source/manual/how-tos/caddy.rst

 * Press **Save**

 ..
 Note:: Open ``https://opn.example.com`` and it should serve the reverse proxied OPNsense WebUI.
 Check the log file for errors if it does not work, most of the time the `TLS Server Name` doesn't match the SAN of the `TLS Trusted CA Certificate`.
 Caddy does not support certificates with only a CN `Common Name`.
 ..
-Attention:: Create an `Access List` to restrict access to the WebUI.
+Attention:: Create an :ref:`Access List <accesslist-opnsense-caddy>` to restrict access to the WebUI.
 ..
 Tip:: The same approach can be used for any upstream destination using TLS and a self-signed certificate.